 Awards and Recognition:

-Gibson, A. N. (in press).
+Gibson, A. N. (2014).
 A better place?
 Factors in community assessment for parents of children with Down syndrome.
 In Proceedings of the 77th Annual Meeting of the Association for Information Science and Technology, Volume 51, Seattle, WA.

 Gibson, A. N., Hughes-Hassell, S., & Threats, M. Critical theory in the LIS curriculum.
 Advances in Librarianship Volume 42, Re-Envisioning the MLIS: Perspectives on the Future of Library and Information Science Education.
 Emerald.

 Kazmer, M. M., Gibson, A. N., & Shannon, K. (2013).
 Perceptions and experiences of e-learning among on-campus students.
 In A. Sigal (Ed.), Advancing library education: Technological innovation and instructional design (pp.45-64).
 Hershey, PA: IGI Global. doi:10.4018/978-1-4666-3688-0